jacobtilley578/BasicInventoryManagementSystem/README.md

 # BasicInventoryManagementSystem
-Allows businesses to keep manage their inventory, with options to add new items, update quantities, search, and view the inventory.
+Allows businesses to manage their inventory, with options to add new items, update quantities, search, and view the inventory.